T-Yashwanth-Naidu/C-Programming-Questions/Strings/Alphabetically_Encoding_a_String/Solutions/README.md

-You can post you'r solutions in this folder.
+You can post your solutions in this folder.